RTESolution/rte/README.md

 # About the project

-This package implements the calculation of the photon propagation, using the infinite series solution of the Radiative Transfer Equation [[V.Allakhverdian et al.]()].
+This package implements the calculation of the photon propagation, using the infinite series solution of the Radiative Transfer Equation [[V. Allakhverdian, D. Naumov](https://arxiv.org/abs/2401.15698)].

 We solve the radiative transfer equation (RTE) in anisotropically scattering media as an infinite series.
 Each series term represents a distinct number of scattering events, with analytical solutions derived for zero and single scattering.
 Higher-order corrections are addressed through numerical calculations or approximations.
 The RTE solution corresponds to Monte Carlo sampling of photon trajectories with fixed start and end points.